 If a wait node is placed after an email action, this is the length of time the contact stays in the flow after being sent the email (or other action):

 For this reason, wait nodes following actions are also a useful way to 'hold' contacts in certain campaigns, e.g. for 24 hours, before they can enter another, helping to space out your sends.

 When a contact reaches a segmentation node in your campaign flow, Ometria checks the exit condition first, and then the conditions of the segment.

 E.g. A contact reaches a segmentation node with the condition ‘Contact’s lifecycle stage is ‘At Risk’, and the campaign has an exit condition of ‘Has placed an order’, Ometria checks whether or not the contact has placed an order before it checks the lifecycle status.

-Go to: Settings > Email Settings
+Go to: Settings > Frequency capping

 This ensures that a contact can only receive 1 (or 2) emails from you in a 24 hour period.

-Scroll down and select Save to finalise.
+Select Save to finalise.